Bloodmallet/bloodystats/README.md

 This input will make bloodystats run exactly one talent combination.

 ## Result
 A successful run creates a txt file in the `results/` directory.
-Here you can the best performing secondary combinations.
+Here you can find the best performing secondary combinations.
 Best performing in this case means "within 1% of the best found value".
+Your result file might look like this:
 ```
 1001331 2244768 12371 8371  12371 3871
         2244768 12371 8371  12371 3871